CSCI 320

 Once a project is graded, if a student wishes to revise it to achieve a higher level, the student should first meet with the professor to discuss the planned revisions.
 The student may thereafter resubmit the revised project when ready.

 Each student should have a GitHub account.
-For each programming project, the student should create a private GitHub repository to store the project.
-The student should add Dr. Ferrer as a contributor to the project.
-When the project is due, he will download the repository onto his own machine for grading.
+Each student should create one private GitHub repository that contains all of their code for Part 1 of the course and additional GitHub repositories as specified for the Part 2 projects.
+The student should add Dr. Ferrer as a contributor to each repository.
+For each project, there will be a Teams assignment in which you will copy and paste the URL for the project’s GitHub repository.
+When each project is due, the instructor will download the repository onto his own machine for grading.

 Specifications Grading

-Each project earns one credit for each level achieved.
-Submitting a project by the specified deadline earns one additional credit.
-There are 55 total credits available for the semester: 4 credits for each of 10 projects and 15 credits for the final project.
+Each project and essay earns one credit for each level achieved.
+Submitting an assignment by the specified deadline earns one additional credit.
+There are 52 total credits available for the semester: 4 credits for each of 10 formal projects, 3 credits for the free project, and 3 credits for each of the three essays.

 Commitments